jordw22/modflow_epa/terms and definitions.md

 	- [confined](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#c),
 	  [semi-confined](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#s),
 	  [unconfined](https://github.com/jordw22/modflow_epa/blob/master/terms%20and%20definitions.md#u)
+- **Aquifer discharge**: This is when water leaves an aquifer; this water usually finds its way into river systems naturally (Price).
 - **Aquitard**: A _confining_ bed that retards but does not prevent the flow of water to or from an adjacent aquifer; a _leaky confining_ bed.
 It dones not readily yield water to wells or springs, but may serve as a storage unit for ground water.